 For a dental startup, marketing is probably the very last element you are considering.
 It is well known that dental startup marketing is essential for your practice.
 But you probably have no idea where to start.
-You didn’t go to school for marketing.
+You didn’t go to school to work as a marketer.
 You haven’t had time to learn and teach yourself the ins and outs of creating an effective marketing mix and strategy.
 When you are first establishing your dental practice, set aside some time to determine how you will market your practice.

 Dental Startup Marketing